Our verdict

 Who should NOT buy it

 If there's one thing we can all agree about the ZoomX Invincible Run Flyknit 2, it's crazy expensive.
-So, if you want to save money, experts highly recommend sticking to the older version—Nike ZoomX Invincible Run.
+So, if you want to save money, we highly recommend sticking to the older version—Nike ZoomX Invincible Run.
 Since there's a newer iteration, it's going to go on sale for a much lower price.
 And hey, they're not that far off.

 Durability is also an issue for this trainer.
 For a solid, tank-like alternative, it's best to go for the Nike Pegasus 38.
 Ultimate traction even on wet roads?
 Go for its big brother—the Nike Pegasus 39.